 By the way, there are many tailors in Jakarta's residential areas.
+Most of them work with a sewing machine on the street.
 How many tailors have I seen in my travels?
 Jakarta seems to be a different world from the old Japan, where every household had a sewing machine and mothers did the sewing.
 It seems to me that sewing is not done at home, but is outsourced to outside parties.
 That's why I can see sewing machines on the streets here and there when I walk through a residential area.

 September 16, 2020